 During the programme of study you will also take two courses from the General Education schedules available for this degree.

-Find out more at: www.education.auckland.ac.nz/bsw
+www.education.auckland.ac.nz/bsw

 Master of Social Work (Professional)

 If you already hold an undergraduate degree in a related discipline, you may be able to study at masters level to become a qualified social worker.